stanfordnlp/stanza/_pages/new_language_ner.md

 Oscar was introducted in "A Monolingual Approach to Contextualized Word Embeddings for Mid-Resource Languages", by Ortiz Suárez, Pedro Javier, Laurent Romary, and Benoît Sagot

+The NER dataset described here was introduced in "Bengali Named Entity Recognition: A survey with deep learning benchmark", by Md Jamiur Rahman Rifat, Sheikh Abujar, Sheak Rashed Haider Noori, and Syed Akhter Hossain